Gigabug

 abc

 We learn from (1.) that sparse angles can make QSD optimal through optimization.
-This hints towards a direct approach.
-Conceptually, I’d like to apply the proof of (2.) to the UCR gates at each recursive step of QSD.
+This hints towards a direct approach as a proof of concept.
+I apply the main result of (2.) to the UCR gates at each recursive step of QSD.
 The circuit for block encoding a real matrix $A$ is below.
-How can this fit into the QSD circuit?
-Neglect the H and SWAP gates for now, which maybe can drop out.
+The proof starts by giving the error on the matrix oracle $O_A$ from thresholding rotation angles θˆ with cutoff δc,

 $$ δθ = θ ̃ − θ = ( Hˆ(⊗2n) P G ) δ θˆ , $$